 - Mt.
 Scopus, Jerusalem 9124001

-- After the form is received, an additional eye examination will be performed by an eye doctor on behalf of the Blind Services Department.
+- After the form is received, an additional eye examination will be performed by an eye doctor on behalf of the RASHAT (vision, hearing and technology) services in the disabilities division.

 - In rare circumstances, if the applicant is immobile and has been checked by a local eye doctor, a detailed request from the treating social worker can be attached to the form, requesting that the Blind Services Department eye doctor may make a decision based on the information from the examination performed by the local doctor and not require the applicant to come for another test.

-- The eye doctor will notify the Blind Services Department of what he established and the Blind Services Department will decide whether the applicant is eligible for a certificate.
+- The eye doctor will send the results of his exam to the RASHAT services which will decide whether the applicant is eligible for a certificate.

-- The answer from the Blind Services Department as to whether the request for a certificate was granted, and the provision of the certificate itself will be sent directly to the applicant by mail.
+- The answer as to whether the request for a certificate was granted, and the certificate itself will be sent directly to the applicant by mail.

 - An appeal fee must be paid at the post office.

-- A letter detailing the reasons for the appeal.
+- A letter detailing the reasons for the appeal and relevant medical information to support the appeal should be included.

-- The decision of the higher medical committee will be sent directly to the applicant.
+- The decision of the medical committee will be sent directly to the applicant.

 Submitting a Renewed Request

-- A renewed request to test for certificate eligibility can be made after a year since the last test has passed.
+- A request to be re-examined for a certificate can be made a year after the last exam was performed.

-- In the event that there is documentation of a deterioration of the applicant's visual condition, a renewed request may be submitted before a year passes.
+- In the event that there is documentation that the applicant's visual condition has deteriorated, a request to be re-examined may be submitted before a year passes.

 Lost / Stolen / Destroyed Certificates

-- In even of a lost/stolen/destroyed certificate, a new certificate can be obtained.
+- In event of a lost/stolen/destroyed certificate, a new certificate can be obtained.

-- A certificate renewal fee must be paid to the post office bank and the local Blind Services Department coordinator should be contacted:
+- A certificate renewal fee must be paid to the post office bank and the local RASHAT services coordinator should be contacted.

 Certificate in English

-- The Blind Services Department will provide an English document to those whose request it certifying that the applicant is recognized by the State of Israel as legally blind (see an example at the bottom of this page).
+- The RASHAT services will issue an English document to those whose request it, certifying that the applicant is recognized by the State of Israel as legally blind (see an example at the bottom of this page).

 - Contact the Blind Services Department administration in order to get the document: